nono1113/nono1113/README.md

 - ✨ I’m currently working as a web designer since April 1, 2020.

-- 🖥 Start leanring programming & web design in April 1, 2019.
+- 🖥 Start learning programming & web design in April 1, 2019.
 - 🐾 Graduated from the 51st TECH::EXPERT class.
 - 🐾 Graduated from the Digital Hollywood STUDIO Shibuya.